 History of the Toy Poodle

-The Poodle was bred to be a duck hunting dog in Germany over 400 years ago where its thick curly coat came in handy to protect itself against the cold.
+The poodle was bred to be a duck hunting dog in Germany over 400 years ago, where its thick curly coat came in handy to protect against the cold.
 Their athletic skills and eagerness to please made them perfect retrievers.

-The exaggerated show cut that they are often recognized for today stemmed from their historic days retrieving.
-Hunters would cut the dogs’ coat to ensure they had free range of movement while also had adequate protection from the elements.
-So, hunters would shave their Poodle’s legs, neck, and tail.
+The exaggerated show cut that poodles are often recognized for today stemmed from their historic days of retrieving.
+Hunters would cut the dogs’ coats to ensure they had free range of movement while also having adequate protection from the elements.
+So, hunters would shave their poodle’s legs, neck, and tail.
 Their chest, hips, and leg joints would still be covered with curly hair in rounded tufts.

-Poodles have three variations—Standard, Miniature, and Toy.
-The Standard Poodle is the oldest of these varieties and the Miniature and Toy variations were eventually created for those who desired smaller dogs.
-But despite their small size, Toy and Miniature Poodles were working dogs.
-Toy Poodles, specifically, have historically been desired for circuses due to their high intelligence and athleticism.
+Poodles have three variations—standard, miniature, and toy.
+The standard poodle is the oldest of these varieties and the miniature and toy variations were eventually created for those who desired smaller dogs.
+Despite their small size, toy and miniature poodles were working dogs.
+Toy poodles, specifically, have historically been desired for circuses due to their high intelligence and athleticism.

 Toy Poodle Care

-Due to the Poodle’s thick and curly coat, owners will need to brush their dogs daily from root to end to prevent any matting.
-If their coat develops mats, Poodles may need to be shaved quite short to give their hair a chance to grow back nicely.
-Fine-toothed combs with sturdy teeth are great options to keep in your Toy Poodle grooming kit as they get the job done well without causing a significant amount of discomfort for the dog.
+Due to the toy poodle’s thick and curly coat, owners will need to brush their dogs daily from root to end to prevent any matting.
+If their coat develops mats, toy poodles may need to be shaved quite short to give their hair a chance to grow back nicely.
+Fine-toothed combs with sturdy teeth are great options to keep in your toy poodle grooming kit—they get the job done well without causing a significant amount of discomfort for the dog.

-Toy Poodles don’t shed, making them a great pet for people with allergies.
-Still, some owners prefer to keep their Toy Poodle’s coat cut short to reduce the chance of matting and to make clean-up after a muddy play session a little easier.
+Toy poodles don’t shed, making them a great pet for people with allergies.
+Still, some owners prefer to keep their toy poodle’s coat cut short to reduce the chance of matting and make clean-up after a muddy play session a little easier.
 Owners may opt to do the trimming themselves with a pair of clippers or head to a pro every six weeks for a cut, bath, and nail trim.
-Luckily, it’s easy to train a Toy Poodle to behave at the groomer.
+Luckily, it’s easy to train a toy poodle to behave at the groomer.

-They’re an intelligent breed and Toy Poodles absolutely love to please their owner.
+Toy poodles are an intelligent breed and absolutely love to please their owner.
 As active and graceful dogs, they excel at sporting activities.
-This may come as a shock to those who believe Poodles are prissy or feminine—a common misconception.
-Toy Poodles are great at learning and performing tricks.
+This may come as a shock to those who believe poodles are prissy or feminine—a common misconception.
+Toy poodles are great at learning and performing tricks.